pramodv1993/fsm/README.md

 ## Finite State Machine (FSM)
-A Demo showcasing a generic implementation of a Finite State Machine along a toy problem: `Candy Counter` that leverages this framework.
-Some more examples can be found in [design.ipynb](design.ipynb) notebook,
+A Demo showcasing a generic implementation of a Finite State Machine along with a toy problem: `Candy Counter` that leverages this framework.
 ### UML Design of the FSM
 <img src="images/uml_fsm.png" width="600">